aindilis/gourmet-formalog-standalone/README.md

+Please install using docker.
+Note that this Docker build is having some issues, but is otherwise somewhat ready to use.

 Note it will take a long time to generate the qlfs for FDC data.

 ```
 git clone https://github.com/aindilis/gourmet-formalog-standalone